ssokolow/quicktile/docs/installation.rst

 :abbr:`PyPI (the Python Package Index)`, :file:`setup.py` cannot be used to automatically retrieve dependencies.

-You must install the following separately:
+You must install the following separately (see below for APT and DNF commands):

 A desktop based on the X11 windowing system
     QuickTile relies on NETWM hints and X11-style window decorations to do